Kuala Lumpur railway station

 The Kuala Lumpur railway station is a Malaysian railway station located in Kuala Lumpur.
 Construction began in 1910 and was fully completed in 1917.
-Replacing an older station on the same site, the station was Kuala Lumpur's railway hub in the city for the Federated Malay States Railways and its successor Keretapi Tanah Melayu (English: Malayan Railways), before Kuala Lumpur Sentral station assumed much of its role in 2001.
+Replacing an older station on the same site, the station was Kuala Lumpur's railway hub in the city for the Federated Malay States Railways (FMSR) and its successor Keretapi Tanah Melayu (KTM) (English: Malayan Railways), before Kuala Lumpur Sentral station assumed much of its role in 2001.
 The station is notable for its architecture, adopting a mixture of Eastern and Western designs.

 The station is located along Jalan Sultan Hishamuddin', previously known as Victory Avenue, which in turn was part of Damansara Road.
 The station is located closely to the similarly designed Railway Administration Building, as well as the National Mosque and Dayabumi Complex.
-The Pasar Seni station is located 400 metres away, across the Klang River.
+The integrated LRT and MRT station is located 400 metres away, across the Klang River, and is designated as a connecting station with Kuala Lumpur on official transit maps.

 History

 Preceding stations

 Prior to the construction of the current Kuala Lumpur station, two stations were already operational in the city.

-The first railway station in Kuala Lumpur, nicknamed "Resident Station" due to its proximity to the residence of British High Commissioner, was completed and located opposite to the Selangor Club (today Dataran Merdeka) towards the west.
+The first railway station in Kuala Lumpur, nicknamed "Resident Station" due to its proximity to the residence of British High Commissioner, was completed and located opposite to the Royal Selangor Club (today Dataran Merdeka) towards the west.
 Constructed of wood and a nipah palm roof, the station was the first in Kuala Lumpur, linking Kuala Lumpur to Klang (Pengkalan Batu) via the first railway line to connect the city with the rest of the Malay Peninsula (officially inaugurated 22 September 1886).